alisru/WWSUTRUTheWebOfLiesRevealed/Main Bucket 7; America/2024 Election/Election Dossier_ US, Australia Comparison.md

 ### **Defining Electoral Trajectories**

-The concepts of "natural" and "unnatural" electoral progressions are derived from the application of the Psochic Hegemony to political events.2 A "natural" progression is an outcome that aligns with the logical trajectory predicted by an objective moral calculus of the candidates and prevailing public sentiment.
+The concepts of "natural" and "unnatural" electoral progressions are derived from the application of the Psochic Hegemony and Vector Field Theory to political events.2 A "natural" progression is an outcome that aligns with the logical trajectory predicted by an objective moral calculus of the candidates and prevailing public sentiment.
 An "unnatural" progression, conversely, is an outcome that directly contradicts this calculus.
 Such a contradiction is a primary indicator that a hidden, external force has been applied to the system to alter its course, as the outcome cannot be explained by the observable variables alone.2

 ### **Comparative Analysis Table**